Wei Rui: Return to Wu Lin Feng

 On July 7, 2018, Rui fought a rematch with Deng Zeqi in the Glory of Heroes 63 kg Tournament finals.
 He once again beat Zeqi by stoppage, knocking him out in the second round.
 Three weeks later, Rui notched another knockout victory, stopping Sasa Jovanovic mid-way through the second round.
 At Glory of Heroes 34, he won a unanimous decision against Vadim Zadnipryanyi.

 After five more victories under the GoH banner, Rui returned to Wu Lin Feng.
 He was scheduled to fight Wang Pengfei in his promotional return.
 He won the fight by unanimous decision.
 In his next three fights, Rui won decisions against Liu Xiangming, Zhao Chuanlin and Jia Aoqi.

 On October 18, 2020, Rui fought Jin Ying for the Wu Lin Feng King's Super Cup Title.
 He beat Ying by unanimous decision.

 Two months later, Rui was scheduled to fight Thodkhui MR.Manas, whom he beat by a second-round head kick knockout.
 Rui extended his undefeated streak to 15 fights with a unanimous decision victory over Zheng Junfeng.
 Rui was then scheduled to fight Liu Wei at Wu Lin Feng 516.
 Rui won the fight by an extra round decision.

 Rui was booked to face DFS Lightweight Champion Adrian Maxim at Wu Lin Feng 2023: Chinese New Year on February 4, 2023.
 He won the fight by unanimous decision.
 Rui next faced Hisaki Higashimoto at Wu Lin Feng 536: China vs Japan on April 22, 2023.
 He won the fight by unanimous decision.

 ONE Championship

 On March 13, 2024, it was announced that Rui signed with ONE Championship.

 Rui faced Hiroki Akimoto on May 4, 2024, at ONE Fight Night 22.
 He won the fight via unanimous decision.

 Rui faced Jonathan Haggerty for the ONE Bantamweight Kickboxing World Championship on February 20, 2025, at ONE 171.
 He lost the fight via unanimous decision.

+On June 9, 2026, it was reported that Rui was released by ONE Championship.